-1. Search Estate Sales Online
+1. Search Sales In Your Local Area

 I found the estate sales in Florida on EstateSales.net.
-I use this site to search sales near our home too.
+I use this site to search for sales near our home too.
 All you do is put your zip code in the box and a list of cities in your state will come up.
-Just click on the one nearest you and hope for good results!
-The estate sales are held in the home of the person downsizing or moving or whatever.
-There will be photos of some of the items for sale under the individual listings.

 Craigslist is another online source for finding estate sales, auctions, yard sales, and freebies.
 Check your local listings for upcoming sales.